McGilchrist History, Family Crest & Coats of Arms

 The surname McGilchrist was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, where they held a family seat some say as far back as the 12th century.
 The first record of the name was in Cupar-Angus in the 15th century where they held a family seat at Murthly in Atholl, in the parish of Little Dunkeld in Perthshire.

-Important Dates for the McGilchrist family
+Early History of the McGilchrist family

 This web page shows only a small excerpt of our McGilchrist research.
 Another 88 words (6 lines of text) covering the years 1600, 1680 and 1800 are included under the topic Early McGilchrist History in all our PDF Extended History products and printed products wherever possible.